EfncoPlugins/genesis-footer-builder/readme.txt

 1. Set up the options as required.
 1. Save the changes.

+== Screenshots ==

+1. Genesis Footer Builder: Brand name and copyrights duration
+1. Genesis Footer Builder: Select Privacy policy and Disclaimer pages
+1. Genesis Footer Builder: Register and insert the footer menu
+1. Genesis Footer Builder: Custom Footer Copyrights area

 == Frequently Asked Questions ==

+= How do I set-up my own Genesis affiliate link and use it in the footer? =

+Genesis Footer Builder now provides you an option to set-up affiliate link for Genesis that can be displayed in the footer credits text.
+Use the *Genesis Affiliate Link* option on the plugin's page to set your own affiliate link and use the **[gfb-affiliate-link]** shortcode in the *Custom Footer Copyrights* field to output the link.

 = All my pages are not listed in the dropdown.
 Where are the other pages that I've created? =